Skip to main content

 Use Cases

-• Naming a punk or metal band before recording a debut EP
+• Naming a punk or metal band before tracking a debut EP

-• Generating jazz ensemble names for a club night lineup poster
+• Generating jazz ensemble names for a real club night lineup or poster

-• Creating fictional band names for a novel set in the music industry
+• Creating fictional band names for a novel or screenplay set in the music industry

-• Finding a hip-hop collective name that works as a social media handle
+• Brainstorming a hip-hop collective name that doubles as a clean Instagram handle

 Tips